ZortexG/ZortexG/README.md

 My name is Soumyo, and I am your friendly neighbourhood programmer.

+- Programming languages that I prefer are: C++, Python, JavaScript, TypeScript & SQL
+- Libraries: React, Node.js, NumPy, wxWidgets, etc.

+Goal?
+- To be the very best ✨
 <!--
 **ZortexG/ZortexG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.